-Fortunately, there’s a few Restless Leg Syndrome home remedies that not only relieve symptoms, but can stop them altogether.
+Fortunately, there are a few Restless Leg Syndrome home remedies that not only relieve symptoms but can stop them altogether.
 I have suffered from occasional RLS since my early twenties so I know what it’s like to toss and turn as your precious sleep is being stolen away from you.
-After a few years of trial and error I can now say that I am symptom free!
+After a few years of trial and error, I can now say that I am symptom-free!

 Here’s what I’ve learned about the causes of RLS and how to manage it naturally without harsh medications.